bsantanad/hugo-blog/content/posts/2021-04-24-rust-basics.md

 * main function is the first to run in every rust program
 * the _!_ after `println` means that we are calling a rust macro not a function (what's the difference you might ask?
-I have no idea at least not yet)
+I have no idea, at least not yet)
 * spaces instead of tabs (4)
-* every line ends in _;_
+* every line ends in `;`

 ## cargo